Dental Crown Cost Vancouver2025-12-17T17:39:33+00:00

 Understanding Dental Crown Prices

 A dental crown is what your dentist will recommend to save a tooth that has a large decay, fracture, or cavity.
-If there is a previous dental infection, a crown is advised after getting a root canal treatment.
+If there is a previous dental infection, a crown is advised after getting a root canal treatment — you can review our root canal cost in Vancouver.

 Crowns improve the longevity of your tooth.
 They improve the strength of the existing tooth structure so you can use it for daily functions such as when you eat.
 It also enhances the appearance of your tooth making it more comfortable for you to smile, talk, and laugh.